 Established in 1944, when APA initiated its divisional structure, Division 6, using the name "Physiological Psychology and Comparative Psychology," was among the original divisions included in APA's reorganization.
 The first three division presidents were Donald G. Marquis, Donald B. Lindsley and Clifford T. Morgan.
 Among the many distinguished earlier psychologists elected president of Division 6 are Frank Beach, Brenda Milner, Harry Harlow, James Olds and Frances Graham.
 The division's participation in the annual meetings and contributions to journals has been consistently high.
 Current members remain dedicated to enhancing knowledge of the nervous system and its mediation of behavior across species.
 The forums for achieving this commitment include meetings, publications and involvement with APA's Science Directorate and Governing Board.

 A comprehensive history of Division 6 has been written by Don Dewsbury:

 Dewsbury, D.A.
 (1996).
 A History of Division 6 (Behavioral Neuroscience and Comparative Psychology): Now you see it, now you don't, now you see it.
 In D.A.
 Dewsbury (Ed.)
 Unification through division: Histories of the divisions of the American Psychological Association (pp. 41-65).
 Washington, DC: American Psychological Association.

 There are many reasons why your colleagues and students might wish to join our Division.
-Here are 10 of
+Here are 10 of them:

 Share professional knowledge